arunav-b/learning-javascript/README.md

 > Learning different aspects of JavaScript

-## JavaScript Basics
+## JavaScript Essentials

 ### Use === instead of ==

 - === checks for the value and data type of the variable being compared whereas == checks for only the value and not the data type
 - JavaScript doesn't care if there is ';' at the end of a statement.
-Whenever there is a line break it quitely assumes to have a ';'.
-We need to be careful with this especially in `return` statements.
+Whenever there is a line break it quitely assumes to have a ';' at the end of the line.
+We need to be careful with this especially in multi-line `return` statements.

 ### `this` keyword

-- There are four main contexts in which the value of this can be implicitly inferred:
+- There are four main contexts in which the value of `this` can be implicitly inferred:

-  a. the global context: When referred within a simple function this still refers to the global object.
+  1. **the global context**: When referred within a simple function `this` still refers to the global object.
-  b. as an object method: A method uses this to refer to the properties of the object.
+  2. **as an object method**: A method uses `this` to refer to the properties of the object.
-  c. as a function/class constructor: When used inside a function/class constructor or class, this refers to the instance of the class/Function constructor.
+  3. **as a function/class constructor**: When used inside a function/class constructor or class, this refers to the instance of the class/Function constructor.
-  d. as a DOM event handler: In an event handler called by addEventListener, this will refer to event.currentTarget.
+  4. **as a DOM event handler**: In an event handler called by addEventListener, this will refer to event.currentTarget.

   [Additional reading on this](https://www.digitalocean.com/community/conceptual_articles/understanding-this-bind-call-and-apply-in-javascript)

-### Difference Between var, let, and const
+### Difference Between `var`, `let`, and `const`

 - Whenever possible use `const`.
 Varibles defined as `const` is immutable. `const` protects the reference but does not protect the properties inside an object.
 - `let` is mutable.
 Always prefer using `const` over 'let` whenever possible.